JoelStansbury/Clasical-Object-Detection/README.md

 # Classical-Object-Detection
-Unsupervised object detection for computer vision using SKlearn's GMM and DBSCAN
+Unsupervised object detection for computer vision using SKlearn's GMM and DBSCAN.
+It is quite Computationally Expensive

 <img src='Examples/output.png' height=200px>

-### Disclaimer
-__Computationally Expensive__.
-My reason for making this is primarily instructional.

 ## Usage